This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A Foley catheter may be placed for a few days after your surgery.
 A Foley catheter is a tube that is put into your bladder to drain your urine into a bag.
 Keep the bag of urine below your waist.
 Do not pull on the catheter because this may cause pain and bleeding, and the catheter may come out.
 Do not allow the catheter tubing to kink because this will block the flow of urine.

-- You may need to walk around the same day of surgery, or the day after.
+- You will be helped to walk around after surgery.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your healthcare provider says you can.
 Talk to a healthcare provider before you get up the first time.

-- You will be able to have liquids and foods once your stomach function returns.
+- You will be able to have liquids and foods when your stomach function returns.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
-If your stomach does not become upset, you may then be given soft foods, such as cooked cereal and applesauce.
+You may then be given soft foods, such as cooked cereal and applesauce.
 You may need to be on a pureed or soft diet for a few days to a couple of weeks after your surgery.

 - Pneumatic boots are inflatable boots that are put on your legs.
 They are connected to an air pump that tightens and loosens different areas of the boots.
 This helps improve blood flow to prevent clots.

 Surgery may damage to your pancreas, stomach, small intestines, and other organs, blood vessels, or nerves.
 It may increase your risk for bleeding or an infection.
 Bile and other digestive juices may leak into your abdomen.
-You may have difficulty absorbing food and nutrients after your surgery.
-A fistula (abnormal connection between organs) may form or you may develop diabetes.
+You may have trouble absorbing food and nutrients after your surgery.
+A fistula (abnormal connection between organs) may form.
+You may develop diabetes.
 Even after surgery, the tumor may spread.
-You may get a blood clot in your arm or leg.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.